 Class time in an accelerated program is at a premium.
 Every effort should be made by the faculty and students to make use of that time effectively.
 Students should expect faculty to use the entire time planned for each class period.
-Many instructors use papers for student evaluation while in other classes some in-class testing is used.
+Many instructors use case studies and applied projects for student evaluation while in other classes some in-class testing is used.